 Our volunteer foster parents provide a temporary home for these animals and help them recover from surgery, give them medicine for an illness, or work with them to improve their behaviour.

-We need foster parents to provide temporary homes for cats, kittens and small animals year-round, but our greatest need for cat fosterers is during the busy summer months.
+We need foster parents to provide temporary homes for cats, dogs, birds and occasionally rabbits and guinea pigs.
+Currently our greatest need is for cat/kitten fosterers who are available over the coming months as we are entering into the busy kitten season.

 Why foster an animal?